geodynamics/aspect/doc/sphinx/user/run-aspect/gui/index.md

-# A graphical user interface for editing ASPECT parameter files
+# A graphical user interface

 Preparing a parameter file in a text editor can be a tedious task, not only because the number of input parameters has grown considerably during the